They say…

 Ceased brewing: 1989

-Lane was little more than a country track through open fields when, sometime between 1666 and 1669, Thomas Bucknall opened his small Black Eagle brewery on Lolsworth Field, just off Brick Lane north of Spitalfields.
+Brick Lane was little more than a country track through open fields when, sometime between 1666 and 1669, Thomas Bucknall opened his small Black Eagle brewery on Lolsworth Field, just off Brick Lane north of Spitalfields.
 Bucknall soon appointed Joseph Truman as brewer, and when he died in 1679, Truman leased and later bought the business.

 Truman’s prospered in the following century under Joseph’s shrewd and ambitious grandson Benjamin (1700-80), who joined the board in 1722.
 By 1760, it was the third biggest porter brewery in London, producing almost 100,000 hl a year.
-Sampson Hanbury (1769-1835) became a partner in 1789: a skilful manager, he was a member of an extended network of Quaker bankers and merchants, and a relative of the Barclays who had recently invested in the Anchor brewery at Bankside (see Courage).
-In 1805, when output stood at 160,000 hl, the brewery was expanded to diversify into ales and a new steam engine installed.
+Sampson Hanbury (1769-1835) became a partner in 1789: a skilful manager, he was a member of an extended network of Quaker bankers and merchants, and a relative of the Barclays who had recently invested in the brewery at Bankside (see Courage).
+In 1805, when output stood at 160,000 hl, the brewery was expanded to diversify into ales and a new engine installed.

 Hanbury’s nephew Fowell Buxton (1786-1845) began working at the brewery in 1808, becoming a partner in 1811.
 Later an MP, he was a leading campaigner against slavery, an associate of prison reformer Elizabeth Fry, an opponent of the death penalty and a founder member of the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
 Alongside its owners’ espousal of progressive causes, the brewery was noted for treating its workers relatively well by the standards of the day, offering free education to their children for example.

 By the 1830s, Truman Hanbury & Buxton was producing 330,000 hl a year, and its Black Eagle trademark was known throughout the country.
-In 1873, when its capacity had grown to over 900,000 hl, it followed several other London breweries in extending production to Burton upon Trent, taking over a site on Derby Street built between 1860-65 by Phillips Brothers of Northampton and rebuilding it into a second Black Eagle Brewery.
-The company provoked criticism from London drinkers by blending beer brewed at both sites.
+In 1873, when its capacity had grown to over 900,000 hl, it followed several other in extending production to Burton upon Trent, taking over a site on Derby Street built between 1860-65 by Phillips Brothers of Northampton and rebuilding it into a second Black Eagle Brewery.
+The company provoked criticism from drinkers by blending beer brewed at both sites.

-The London site continued to develop into the 20th century, with much of it rebuilt in neoclassical style in 1924, and a large cold store added in the 1950s.
+The site continued to develop into the 20th century, with much of it rebuilt in neoclassical style in 1924, and a large cold store added in the 1950s.
 In 1970, it began brewing Tuborg lager, originally from Hellerup, Denmark, under license from Carlsberg, which had just bought the brand.
 With a new, modern brewhouse under construction in London, the Burton site was closed in 1971.

 By now, Truman’s was London’s last big independent brewery: all the others of comparable size had become part of national groups.
-Given its size, and its estate of around 1,100 pubs not only in London but all over southern and eastern England and as far afield as the northeast, it was a prime target for takeover.
+Given its size, and its estate of around 1,100 pubs not only in but all over southern and eastern England and as far afield as the northeast, it was a prime target for takeover.

 In 1971, both major brewing group Watney Mann, which was short of capacity, and hotel group Grand Metropolitan, which was keen to break into brewing and also had its eye on Watney, made bids for Truman’s.
 Grand Met was able to buy up almost 50% of the shares, pushing Watney out and taking over completely by the end of the year.
 The new brewhouse was commissioned as planned in 1972, by which time Grand Met had also acquired Watney, by 1974 merging both companies into Watney Mann Truman.

 By this time, Truman’s brewed three cask ales, Special Mild (also called Prize Mild, 3%), Special Bitter (3.9%) and No 7 Prize Brew, and a keg bitter called Titan Keg (4%) as well as Tuborg (3.1%).
 It was also noted for a bottled pale ale, Ben Truman Export (5%), which had originated in Burton.
-Other bottles included light ale (3.4%), brown ale, Eagle stout and barley wine, plus a light in large cans known as Barbecue, inspired by similar products from Watney.
+Other bottles included light ale (3.4%), brown ale, Eagle stout and barley wine, plus a light pale ale in large cans known as Barbecue, inspired by similar products from Watney.

 Following the takeover, cask was soon discontinued, but in 1977, in response to growing demand for the format, Truman’s launched Tap Bitter, a cask conditioned beer dispensed under air pressure.
 The initiative didn’t meet the approval of the executive committee of the Campaign for Real Ale (CAMRA), which promptly banned air pressure dispensed beer from all mention in CAMRA publications, provoking a major row with the Campaign’s Scottish branches, as this form of cask dispense was still widespread in Scotland.
 All cask beer was withdrawn again in 1981.